microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/webhooks.md

 }
 ```

 Note that the value object contains a list.
 If there are many queued notifications, Microsoft Graph sends them in a single request.
+Notifications from different subscriptions can be bundled into the same notification request.

 ## Processing the notification